Join the Campaign

-Chris is deeply committed to defending our democracy and freedom to vote, going back to the oath of office he first took at the Naval Academy in Annapolis, through his work at Pitt Cyber and the Brennan Center to defend our voting rights and elections.
-He will support legislation like the John Lewis Voting Rights Act and the For the People Act, and he knows we need to overturn the Supreme Court’s disastrous ruling in Citizens United that opened the door to limitless corporate money in politics.
+Chris is deeply committed to defending our democracy and freedom to vote, going back to the oath of office he first took as a 17-year old at the Naval Academy in Annapolis, through his work at Pitt Cyber and the Brennan Center to defend our voting rights and elections.
+He will support legislation like the John Lewis Voting Rights Advancement Act and the Freedom to Vote Act, and he knows we need to overturn the Supreme Court’s disastrous ruling in Citizens United that opened the door to limitless corporate money in politics.
 Chris believes we’re all served better by impartial and fair maps, not gerrymandered ones.
 He won’t shy from a fight with those on the radical right who would attack our freedoms and throw out our elections in exchange for power.

 Taking on Corporate Power

 For far too long, we have allowed corporations to gain unhealthy power over so much of society and our lives.
 Consolidation of industries has cost us jobs, stifled competition, hurt consumers, killed small businesses, and left workers without options or bargaining power.
 Workers have suffered under corporate power that can fire you for any reason, dictate the terms of your job, and outsource your work at the drop of a hat.
 Corporations (supported by the Republican politicians they fund) have lobbied hard to slash taxes and regulations, all while pouring cash into our elections and enriching themselves and shareholders through huge profits, stock buybacks, and dividends.